-For emergency reasons, the chairman may wish to present decisions or resolutions for board approval that were not on the meeting agenda.
-In such exceptional circumstances, their inclusion will require the express prior consent, with minutes duly taken, of the majority of directors present.
+For reasons of urgency, the chairman may wish to present decisions or resolutions for board approval that were not on the meeting agenda.
+In such exceptional circumstances, their inclusion will require the express prior consent, duly minuted, of the majority of directors present.